dtki7/mul8or/README.md

 # mul8or
 Selfgenerating Emulator

-BA Disertation
+BA Dissertation

-Description in file "Erstellung eines selbstgenerierenden Emulators"
+Description in file "Erstellung eines selbstgenerierenden Emulators" (only german)